 #3: “People will ALWAYS consciously and subconsciously, through their patterns, show you exactly who they are and how they feel about themselves.
 This has nothing to do with you.
 Broken people break people, insecure people make others feel as insecure as they do.
 Happy people are genuinely happy for the success of others.
 People who gossip to you will gossip about you.
 Those who feel worthless will always have you questioning your worth.
 If you felt happy with someone who was toxic, that is nothing more than YOU creating that happiness by pining over potential instead of getting up from the kid’s table you’re sitting at and moving over to the adult’s.
 Always remember… You are so much more than the people who could not love you, value you, be honest with you, or see your worth.
 Their blindness is not a reflection of your value – It’s an affirmation that you were the mirror and that they hate their reflection.” – Natasha

-#4: “Someone could give you all of the physical attention in the world, but if they are ignoring and starving you out emotionally, losing them will never be a loss.
+#4: “Someone could give you all of the physical attention in the world, but if they are ignoring you emotionally, losing them will never be a loss.
 It’s a giant win.
-Stop telling yourself that you ‘lost’ a f*cktard person that you gave everything to.
-Losing has a depressing connotation.
+Stop telling yourself that you ‘lost’ a toxic person that you gave everything to.
 You WON.
-You GAINED.
-When you flushed, you didn’t lose the crap in your relational toilet – You WON a clean toilet and GAINED an education in what you’ll never put up with again.” – Natasha
+You GAINED a second chance.” – Natasha

-#5: “If you don’t ACT on the recognition of being a f*cktard’s victim, you immediately become a volunteer by default.
+#5: “If you don’t ACT on the recognition of being a toxic person’s victim, you immediately become a volunteer by default.
 Never volunteer to be the diapers for emotional pants sh*tters.” – Natasha

 #7: “Get rid of anyone who treats you giving them a chance as though that means they’ll have multiple ones.” – Natasha